Chaophraya Nakhon (Nu): Ruler of Nakhon Si Thammarat

 In 1776, Prince Nara Suriyawong of Ligor died.
 King Taksin elevated Consort Chim, Nakhon Nu's daughter, to the position and title of Queen Krom Boricha Phakdi Si Sudarak (กรมบริจาภักดีศรีสุดารักษ์).
 Lady Prang, another daughter of Nakhon Nu, also soon became a consort of the king.
 Taksin decreed on October 1, 1776 to reinstate Nakhon Nu as an autonomous tributary ruler of Nakhon Si Thammarat with the regnal name of Phra Chao Khattiya Ratchanikhom (พระเจ้าขัตติยราชนิคม).
 His wife Lady Thongnio also became the Queen of Ligor.
 Nakhon Nu made his son-in-law Prince Phat as his Uparat or heir this time.
 Nakhon Nu, as the 'King of Nakhon Si Thammarat', wielded a great autonomous power, was allowed to maintain his own 'court' and even Chatusadom ministers.
 In 1777, Nakhon Nu proposed to King Taksin to conduct a campaign to subjugate the Northern Malay Sultanates.
 Taksin refused, however, saying that the defense of borders from Burmese incursions was more important.

 Nakhon Nu maintained male court dancers, which would later evolve to become the Menora dance of modern Southern Thailand.
 In 1780, King Taksin acquired the Emerald Buddha from Vientiane.
 Taksin ordered Nakhon Nu to bring his traditional male dancer troupe from Nakhon Si Thammarat to perform at Thonburi in the celebration of Emerald Buddha in competition with Taksin's female court performers.

 The Thonburi kingdom ended in 1782 and was replaced by the new regime of Rattanakosin kingdom.
 The new king Rama I found the autonomous power of Ligorian ruler to be excessive so he curbed the power of Ligor by demoting the position of the ruler of Ligor to be a 'governor' as it had used to be.
-Chaophraya Nakhon Nu did not cooperate with the new Bangkok government in the Sak Lek or the conscription of Southern Siamese people.
-Rama I also repeatedly summoned Nakhon Nu to Bangkok to ensure loyalty but Nakhon Nu defied and refused to go.
+Chaophraya Nakhon Nu did not cooperate with the new Bangkok government in the Sak Lek or conscription of Southern Siamese people.
+King Rama I also repeatedly summoned Nakhon Nu to Bangkok to ensure loyalty but Nakhon Nu defied and refused to go.
 Uparat Phat, Nakhon Nu's heir, filed a case against Nakhon Nu to Bangkok, accusing his father-in-law of incompetency and disorientation.
 Nakhon Nu was finally sacked from his position as the governor of Ligor in 1784 and was taken to custody in Bangkok.
 King Rama I made Uparat Phat Chaophraya Nakhon the new governor of Nakhon Si Thammarat.

 Nakhon Nu presumably lived last years of his life in custody in his residence in Ban Kruay in Bangkok.
 Nakhon Nu and his wife Thongnio died at Bangkok in unspecified years.
 Their ashes were brought by Nakhon Phat to Nakhon Si Thammarat to be interred at Wat Chang.